 What he found was that the pilot seats hadn’t been redesigned in 30 years, over which time pilots had gotten bigger and stronger.
 So, Daniels used 17 measurements to determine the average pilot size.
 Based on those measurements, the seat was redesigned, only to reveal that fewer than 3% of pilots would actually fit the “average” seat properly.

 Daniels proved that, when it comes to humans, “average” is an illusion.
 They went on to design the first adjustable pilot seats, which required more work to build but made the entire Air Force perform better.
 At the end of the day, customization in favor of the pilot saved lives.

-Just think of what personalization in favor of the customer can do for your communication, your customers, and your business objectives.
+Just think of what personalization in favor of the individuals you serve can do for your communication, your relationships, and your business objectives.
 The approach of starting with the individual and tailoring the service, product, system, or message to fit that person, rather than the other way around, is monumental.
 That’s how I believe we should all approach communication.

 Spam Says, “You’re Not Special”

 Spammy messages offer the opposite of relevance and betray the trust of the people who have invited you into their inbox.
 Expecting a human being to adjust their interests and expectations to fit the content you want to send could be seen as self-centered and somewhat presumptuous, and it certainly won’t boost customer satisfaction or conversions.

 That’s why you should start with each individual, looking at what motivates them to take action.
 What behavioral biases affect their decisions?
 What topics, products, and activities are they most interested in?
 Lirio’s approach uses various data points to compile each person’s unique and adaptive profile, which is how we assemble the right message encouraging the best next action for a specific individual at each unique touch point.

 If spam says, “you’re basic,” then custom-made, highly relevant messaging says, “you are not like everyone else.”
 One of our recent utility email sends had more than 47,000 variations.